Robinlovelace/cycle-hire-inclusive/README.md

 <!-- While the characteristics of BSS users and other cyclists may seem similar -->

-However, some research reveals certain differences between cyclists using BSS and ‘normal’ cyclists that imply BSS can open up cycling to a wider range of users.
+However, some research reveals certain differences between cyclists using BSS and regular cyclists that imply BSS can open up cycling to a wider range of users.
 <!-- @buck_are_2013, for example, report that in Washington, D.C., BSS users are more likely to be female, younger, from lower (household) income backgrounds, and own fewer cars and bicycles than other cyclists. -->
 Buck et al. (2013, 112) found in the Washington, D.C., region that, compared with regular cyclists, bike-share users “are more likely female, younger, have lower household incomes, own fewer cars and fewer bicycles, and are more likely to cycle for utilitarian trip purposes”.